 Now this is a good Omen.
 HP's latest entry in its Omen line of laptops gives the 17-inch gaming machine a drastic, yet welcome redesign.
 Instead of playing it safe, the Omen 17 sports a daring look that's sure to turn heads.
 And the shock and awe doesn't stop there, as the company has added Nvidia's powerful GTX 1070 GPU and paired it with an equally robust Intel Core i7 processor and a crazy-fast SSD.
-The result is laptop capable of delivering showstopping performance whether you're playing games or crunching numbers.
+The result is one of the best gaming laptops that's capable of delivering showstopping performance whether you're playing games or crunching numbers.

 Va va va voom!
 The HP has given the Omen 17 a much-needed design overhaul.
 Instead of the safe, frumpy solid-carbon-fiber exterior from previous iterations, HP chose to go bold.
 It was the right decision.
 You'll still get your carbon fiber on the lid; the majority of the panel is made from the black material.
 The rest is made from brushed black plastic, which takes away from that premium look HP is going for.